 RingCentral offers all the required infrastructural safeguards, allowing healthcare providers to leverage their services in a HIPAA-compliant manner.
 These include:

 - PCI DSS 3.1 compliant payment processing

-For any type of communication — which involves sharing PHI — to be HIPAA compliant, the data must be encrypted both in transit and at rest.
-RingCentral ensures sensitive medical information is protected by utilizing two types of encryption:
+For any type of communication — which involves sharing ePHI — to be HIPAA compliant, encryption must be in place both when the data is in transit and at rest.

 - Transport Layer Security (TLS)